Transparent endpoint injection

 For more details, see your DNS server documentation.

-For the community edition of LocalStack, you can employ your own DNS server to achieve a similar outcome, but it won’t be managed by LocalStack.
+For the community image of LocalStack, you can employ your own DNS server to achieve a similar outcome, but it won’t be managed by LocalStack.
 Note that in both cases, SSL verification must be disabled.
-See the limitations of the DNS server for more information.

 From a lambda function